-The Ecoprocess floating decanter (formerly known as SwingCanter and PumpCanter) is available in sizes up to 50 cm and feature a flexible and durable design that prevents corrosion and breakage.
+The Ecoprocess floating decanter (formerly known as SwingCanter and PumpCanter) is available in sizes up to 50 cm and features a flexible and durable design that prevents corrosion and breakage.

 Each unit has systems to control scum and exclude solids, giving you maintenance-free performance that lasts for years.

 Where are our floating decanters used?